qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 there might not be a desired loss.
 In this case it is possible to use `PytorchMetricLearningWrapper` to bring required loss from `pytorch-metric-learning` library, which has more rich collection of losses.
 Also, you can implement a desired loss yourself.
-By default, `MultipleNegativesRankingLoss` use cosine to measure distance under the hood, but it is a configurable parameter.
-Quaterion provides several objects to calculate similarities or distances.
-You can find available ones at `quaterion.distances`.
 - `configure_head` - model built via Quaterion is a combination of encoders and a top layer - head.
 As with losses, some ready head implementations are provided.
 They can be found at `quaterion_models.heads`.

+Here we use `MultipleNegativesRankingLoss`.
+It is a loss especially good for retrieval tasks.
+It assumes that we pass only positive pairs (similar objects) and considers all other objects outside a pair being considered as negative examples. `MultipleNegativesRankingLoss` use cosine to measure distance under the hood, but it is a configurable parameter.
+Quaterion provides several objects to calculate similarities or distances.
+You can find available ones at `quaterion.distances`.

 Having our methods described, we can return to `configure_encoders`:)

 There is a base class for encoders in quaterion_models - `Encoder`.
 Similar to `TrainableModel`, `Encoder` has some methods and properties which have to be implemented.
 Two properties - `trainable` and `embedding_size` and one method - `forward` are required.
 The other methods have no strict requirement to be overridden, but it's up to you and depends on particular task.

-Our encoder should have noticeable general language understanding to provide embeddings for our questions and answers.
-A nice choice might be to use one of presented in `sentence-transformers`.
-In  our case we will use `all-MiniLM-L6-v2`, as it was trained on a dataset combined from different sources with contrastive objective, so it might work well for the task.
+We will use the model used in baseline as encoder - `all-MiniLM-L6-v2` from `sentence-transformers`.

-Having all this, we can create our first encoder in `encoder.py`:
+Let's create our encoder in `encoder.py`

 ```python
 import os